 Yes, it may sound simple and less than scientific… but it’s something that should and can be done by anyone.

-Use Personalized or Unique URLs on the Direct Mail Piece
+Use Unique or Personalized URLs on the Direct Mail Piece

-Rather than printing your corporate website URL on the direct mail piece, use a custom or unique URL that will only be promoted to the people receiving the direct mailer.
+Rather than printing your corporate website URL on the direct mail piece, use a custom or unique personalized URLs that will only be promoted to the people receiving the direct mailer.

 That URL may simply serve as a redirect to the corporate website once it’s entered.
 Or maybe it points to a landing page that is embedded into one of your site’s pages.